benjdj6/timecrunch/README.md

 * Use vote model to track users vote status

-* Create and delete votes in appropriate routes
+* Create votes in upvote route

+* Destroy votes in unvote route

 * Add upvote/like button to recipe list (?)